HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

 build $S^1$ together!
 We have a few options for how to do this.

 In practice, we use the fact that $S^1$ as a topological space is hausdorff, thus [sober][10].
-Then we appeal to an important theorem (which we'll discuss later) that the full subcategory of sober topological spaces is equivalent to the full subcategory of spatial locales.
+Then we appeal to an important theorem[^14] that the full subcategory of sober topological spaces is equivalent to the full subcategory of "spatial locales".

 In particular, the usual topology on $S^1$, viewed as a frame, gives a locale for $S^1$ with no changes necessary.